ncbi/vadr/documentation/advbuild.md

    and only some groups have some chracteristics, it may be better to make multiple models

+- add info about searching literature to determine if, for example, attachment glycoprotein has different possible stop codons?
+Or a big deletion (I think I may have already done that)?

 #### Questions, comments or feature requests?
 Send a mail to eric.nawrocki@nih.gov.